bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 entry, even if the headers indicated there will be a body.

 The URLRequestHttpJob then checks with the URLRequest if the redirect should be followed.
-The URLRequest then informs the ResourceLoader about the redirect, to give it a chance to cancel the request.
-The information makes its way down through the AsyncResourceHandler into the other process, via the ResourceDispatcher.
+The URLRequest then informs the network::URLLoader about the redirect, which passes information about the redirect to network::mojom::URLLoaderClient, in the consumer process.
 Whatever issued the original request then checks if the redirect should be followed.

-The ResourceDispatcher then asynchronously sends a message back to either follow the redirect or cancel the request.
-In either case, the old HttpTransaction is destroyed, and the HttpNetworkTransaction attempts to drain the socket for reuse, just as in the cancellation case.
-If the redirect is followed, the URLRequest calls into the URLRequestJobFactory to create a new URLRequestJob, and then starts it.
+If the redirect should be followed, the URLLoaderClient calls back into the URLLoader over the network::mojom::URLLoader Mojo interface, which tells the URLRequest to follow the redirect.
+The URLRequest then creates a new URLRequestJob to send the new request.
+If the URLLoaderClient chooses to cancel the request instead, it can delete the network::mojom::URLLoader pipe, just like the cancellation case discussed above.
+In either case, the old HttpTransaction is destroyed, and the HttpNetworkTransaction attempts to drain the socket for reuse, as discussed in the previous section.

+In some cases, the consumer may choose to handle a redirect itself, like passing off the redirect to a ServiceWorker.
+In this case, the consumer cancels the request and then call into some other network::mojom::URLLoaderFactory the new URL to continue the request.

 ## Filters (gzip, deflate, brotli, etc)